-Professor of Economics and Deputy Director, Center for Poverty Research
+Professor of Economics and Director, Center for Poverty Research

 From 2005 to 2010, Page served as Director of Economy, Justice and Society, an interdisciplinary program at UC Davis involving faculty in the Departments of Economics and Sociology, and the School of Education.
 She previously served as assistant professor of economics at Santa Clara University.